Robosapiens-G1ANT-Interns/Robosapiens/Web Addons/G1ANT.Addon.Instagram/InstagramLoginCommand.md

 ## Example

-This simple script opens a instagram account in the connected android device :
+This simple script opens a instagram webpage in the provided browser instance and then logs into the account with provided credentials:
 ```G1ANT
 instagram.open
 instagram.login LoginId <login_id> Message <password>